chaaaaaarlie/resistance/README.md

-Short script to spam Trump's "media survey" with randomly generated names/emails.
+Short script to spam Trump's "media survey" data collection operation with randomly generated names/emails.

-Tested on OSX bash; adapt to any *NIX by setting appropriate values for WORDS_FILE and NAMES_FILE.
+Tested on OSX bash; adaptable to Linux by setting appropriate values for WORDS_FILE and NAMES_FILE.